l3xq/DevDocs/Win-to-Ubuntu-local-server.md

 `$ ssh-keygen -t rsa -b 4096 -C "email@thyself.com"`

-Now to enable **passwordless flow**, you'll have to get pysical contact with your Server, and type:
+Now to enable **passwordless flow**, you'll have to get physical contact with your Server, and type:

 `$ ssh-keygen -t rsa -b 4096 -C "email@thyself.com"`    [Note: Will be required later for ease-of-use Git]